 Tracing Cheikh Anta Diop ...

 Vanessa Van Obberghen, Tracing Cheikh Anta Diop , 2014.
 Photography, digital print on aluminium foil mounted on dibond, 150 x 100 cm.

 Ensembles View all

-The works for the theme Migration that can be found on the ground floor.
+The video works for the theme Migration can be found on the first floor.